SpaceAIForum/space-ai-forum/index.md

 - Anonymity: double-blind.
 Remove names and affiliations
 - License: CC BY 4.0 for camera-ready files
 - Figures, tables, and links allowed
-- Supplementary: optional PDF or single ZIP
+- Supplementary: optional PDF or single ZIP, anonymized
 - Concurrent submissions: allowed only if the other venue permits.
 Disclose in the submission

 ## Important dates